 Ten states have passed legislation or regulations mandating minimum space or cage-free requirements for egg production or mandated the sale of only cage-free eggs and egg products in their states, with implementation of these laws ranging from January 2022 to January 2026.
 These states represent approximately 27% of the U.S. total population according to the 2020 U.S. Census.
-In California and Massachusetts, which collectively represent 14% of the total U.S. population according to the 2020 U.S. Census, cage-free legislation went into effect January 1, 2022.
-However, these laws are subject to judicial challenge, and the Supreme Court of the U.S. recently announced that in October 2022 it will review a case challenging California's law that requires the sale of only cage-free eggs in that state.
-These laws have already effected and, if upheld, will continue to affect sourcing, production and pricing of eggs (conventional as well as specialty) as the national demand for cage-free production could be greater than the current supply, which would increase the price of cage-free eggs, unless more cage-free production capacity is constructed.
-Likewise, the national supply for eggs from conventional production could exceed consumer demand which would decrease the price of conventional eggs.
+California, Massachusetts, and Colorado, which collectively represent approximately 16% of the total estimated U.S. population have cage-free legislation in effect currently.
+In May 2023, the U.S. Supreme Court upheld as constitutional California's law that requires the sale of only cage-free eggs in that state and regardless of the state in which the eggs are produced.